codeonthesun/Mui/README.md

-# Mui
+# Mui:

-a little program to organize files in folder, and to solidify some concepts.
+a little program to organize files in a folder and to solidify some concepts. can currently only organize by file extensions (e.g. .zip, .txt, ect.) but it does skips folders! which is neat.